myquay/michael-mckenna.com/blog/content/fragment/2023-05/tmmm-into-the-tar-pit.md

 \
 -- Federick P. Brooks, JR

 I found it interesting because of the parallels it draws with the origin stories of companies such as HP, Microsoft, Amazon, Google or Apple which were all founded in a garage.
 [The whole founded in a garage situation](https://www.fastcompany.com/90270226/the-origins-of-silicon-valleys-garage-myth) comes across as cliché today and is a somewhat romanticised aspect [crucial to any good founding mythology](https://www.theguardian.com/technology/2014/dec/05/steve-wozniak-apple-starting-in-a-garage-is-a-myth).
-I hope spurring discussion with such a anecdote isn't a harbinger of what's in store.
+I hope spurring discussion with a dubious anecdote isn't a harbinger of what's in store.